New molecular bonds existing in the strong interaction: Introduction

 However, the hadronic covalent bond cannot explain the hadronic molecule composed of one $D^{(*)}$ meson and one $\bar D^{(*)}$ meson.
 Specifically, the $Z_c(3900)$~\cite{BESIII:2013ris,Belle:2013yex} and the $X(3872)$~\cite{Belle:2003nnu} can be interpreted as such hadronic molecules~\cite{Chen:2016qju,Liu:2019zoy,Chen:2022asf,Hosaka:2016pey,Richard:2016eis,Lebed:2016hpi,Esposito:2016noz,Ali:2017jda,Guo:2017jvc,Olsen:2017bmm,Karliner:2017qhf,Guo:2019twa,Brambilla:2019esw,Meng:2022ozq,Liu:2024uxn}.
 An interesting question related to the electromagnetic interaction is whether there exists the chemical molecule composed of one hydrogen atom and one anti-hydrogen atom.
 While the answer is not yet known to me, it is likely that additional binding mechanisms exist in the strong interaction.

 In this paper we extend the hadronic covalent bond to explain the $Z_c(3900)$ as the $D \bar D^*/D^* \bar D$ hadronic molecule with $I^GJ^{PC} = 1^+1^{+-}$.
-As illustrated in Fig.~\ref{fig:bond}(b), we consider not only the light quark-antiquark pair from the $D^{(*)}$ and $\bar D^{(*)}$ mesons, but also two sea quark-antiquark pairs from the vacuum.
+As illustrated in Fig.~\ref{fig:bond}(b), we consider not only the light quark-antiquark pair from the $D$ and $\bar D^*$ mesons, but also two sea quark-antiquark pairs from the vacuum.
 Consequently, the annihilation of the light quark-antiquark pair should also be considered.
-As illustrated in Fig.~\ref{fig:bond}(c), this effect has been studied in Refs.~\cite{Meng:2005er,Meng:2014ota,Matheus:2009vq,Brambilla:2024thx} to explain the $X(3872)$ as the mixture of a $c \bar c$ state and the $D \bar D^*/D^* \bar D$ component with $I^GJ^{PC} = 0^+1^{++}$.
-We refer to the two binding mechanisms above as the ``production'' and ``annihilation'' bonds, which exist only in the strong interaction, not in the electromagnetic interaction.
+As illustrated in Fig.~\ref{fig:bond}(c), this effect has been studied in Refs.~\cite{Meng:2005er,Meng:2014ota,Matheus:2009vq,Brambilla:2024thx} to explain the $X(3872)$ as the mixture of a $c \bar c$ state and the $D \bar D^*/D^* \bar D$ component with $I^GJ^{PC} = 0^+1^{++}$, and this analysis is closely related to the $^3P_0$ model studies on the hadronic decays of charmonium~\cite{Micu:1968mk,LeYaouanc:1972vsx,Barnes:2005pb}.
+We refer to the two binding mechanisms above as the ``creation'' and ``annihilation'' bonds, which exist only in the strong interaction, not in the electromagnetic interaction.
 These two bonds provide a quasi-static low-energy platform for studying the QCD confinement, so we refer to them collectively as the ``confined'' bond, with the relevant molecule termed the hadronic ``confined'' molecule.

 This paper is organized as follows.
 In Sec.~\ref{sec:covalent} we improve the hadronic covalent bond proposed in Ref.~\cite{Chen:2021xlu}, and apply it to study the $T_{cc}(3875)$ and the deuteron.
-In Sec.~\ref{sec:production} we propose the hadronic production bond to explain the $Z_c(3900)$ through the shared light quark-antiquark pair along with sea quark-antiquark pairs from the vacuum.
+In Sec.~\ref{sec:creation} we propose the hadronic creation bond to explain the $Z_c(3900)$ through the shared light quark-antiquark pair along with sea quark-antiquark pairs from the vacuum.
 In Sec.~\ref{sec:summary} we use the hadronic annihilation bond to explain the $X(3872)$ by further considering the annihilation of the light quark-antiquark pair, after which we conclude the paper.